weaveworks/weave/site/using-weave/finding-adding-hosts-dynamically.md

     host# weave connect --replace $NEW_HOST1 $NEW_HOST2

+If Weave Net is restarted by Docker it will automatically remember any previous connect and forget operations, however if you stop it manually and launch it again it will not.
+If you wish to launch again and retain the results of those operations you can do so with `--resume`:

+    host# weave launch --resume

+Note that in this case you cannot specify a list of addresses as the previous peer list is used exclusively.

 For complete control over the peer topology, automatic discovery can be disabled using the `--no-discovery` option with `weave launch`.